 Keep the battery pack away from all sources of heat.
 Keep the battery pack dry.
 Do not open or try to disassemble the battery pack.
 Do not expose the battery pack to any mechanical shock.
-If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. ☐ If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. ☐ You do not need to discharge the battery before recharging.
-If you have not used the battery pack for a considerable amount of time, recharge the battery.
-On using headphones Road safety - Do not use headphones while driving, cycling, or operating any motorized vehicle.
-It may create a traffic hazard and is illegal in some areas.
-It can also be potentially dangerous to play loud music while walking, especially at pedestrian crossings.
+If you are not using the computer for an extended period of time, remove the battery properties to prevent damage to the battery. ack from the If, after fully charging the battery pack, the battery power is still low, the battery pack needs of its life and should be replaced. າay be reaching You do not need to discharge the battery before recharging.
+If you have not used the battery pack for a considerable amount of time, recharge the oattery.
+Or n using headphones Road safety - Do not use headphones while driving, cycling, or operating any motorize create a traffic hazard and is illegal in some areas.
+It can also be potentially dangerous to while walking, especially at pedestrian crossings.
 Preventing hearing damage - Avoid using headphones at high volume.
-Hearing experts advise against continuous, loud and extended play.
-If you experience a ringing in your ears, reduce the volume or discontinue use.
-On handling Memory StickTM (optional accessory) Do not touch the connector with your finger or metallic objects.
+Hearing expanding continuous, loud and extended play.
+If you experience a ringing in your ears, red or discontinue use.
+Or n handling Memory StickTM (optional accessory) Do not touch the connector with your finger or metallic objects.
 Use only the label supplied with the Memory StickTM as a label.
 Do not bend, drop, or apply strong shock to the Memory StickTM.
 Do not disassemble or modify Memory SticksTM.
 Do not let cards get wet.
 Do not use or store Memory SticksTM in a location subject to: